- Why Study Economics?

 Many careers which require the understanding and analysis of contemporary events will also be enhanced by the study of economics.
 These include such professions as law, journalism, public policy, diplomacy, education, environmental science, medical administration, and international affairs.
 Economics provides a better understanding of the economic and public policy environment in which virtually every profession will be pursued.
 Hence, economics courses should be an integral part of any undergraduate course of study.

-Every student will benefit from the exposure to economic analysis provided in the introductory courses.
-In addition to increasing one’s understanding of how economies function, many students find that training received in the introductory courses provides insights into the study of other disciplines.
+In addition to increasing one’s understanding of how economies function, many students find that training received in the introductory courses provides insights into other disciplines.
 Students studying the transition of Russia and the republics from communism to democracy find economic analysis particularly useful in understanding the difficulties experienced by the Russian people as they move from state-controlled markets to “free markets.”
 Individuals with an interest in environmental studies apply economic analysis to problems such as optimal pollution control policies.

 In fact, students in a wide variety of disciplines find the knowledge gained in the introductory economics courses highly valuable, and frequently inquire about additional course work in economics.
 Many students select intermediate level courses in the Economics Department that match their interests.
-International Trade and the World Financial System (Econ 248) is an extremely popular course among Political Science and International Studies majors.
-Students interested in careers in medicine frequently choose to take The Political Economy of Health Care (Econ 220) and students interested in the physical sciences often take Environmental and Natural Resource Economics (Econ 267).
-Other intermediate- and advanced–level course offerings in the Economics Department cover a broad range of issues and topics, and are valuable to students in a number of disciplines outside the social sciences.
+International Trade and the World Financial System (Econ 248) is an extremely popular course among political science and international studies majors.
+Students interested in careers in medicine frequently choose to take The Political Economy of Health Care (Econ 220), and students interested in the physical sciences often take Environmental and Natural Resource Economics (Econ 267).

-All students can benefit from exposure to economics, and are therefore encouraged to take advantage of the wide variety of course offerings available within the Economics Department.
-By taking economics courses, students gain an understanding of the economy in which they participate, and are able to draw upon the principles of economic analysis to develop a better understanding of material in other disciplines.
+All students can benefit from exposure to economics and are therefore encouraged to take advantage of the wide variety of course offerings available within the department.
 Finally, economics courses offer students the opportunity to develop the analytical and quantitative skills that virtually all employers value.

 Many students will want to continue their course work in economics beyond the introductory level.
 A sizable fraction will go on to major in Economics.
-Current requirements for the major may be found on this website or in the College Catalogue.
-Other students decide instead to pursue a Correlate (or minor) in Economics.
+Current requirements for the major may be found on this website or in the Vassar College Catalogue.
+Other students decide instead to pursue a correlate (or minor) in economics.
 The Economics Department currently offers three correlate sequences.
-Descriptions of the correlate sequences, and their requirements, can be found on this website or obtained from the Economics Department Office in 129 Blodgett Hall.
+Descriptions of the correlate sequences, and their requirements, can be found on this website, in the catalogue, or obtained from the Economics Department Office in 129 Blodgett Hall.

-The full range of courses offered within the Economics Department can be found in the Courses link on the right and also in the College Catalogue.
-Courses are organized by level (e.g 100–level, 200–level, and 300–level).
-Most fields of economics, such as Labor Economics and International Economics, offer electives at both the 200–level and the 300–level.
+The full range of courses offered within the Economics Department can be found in the college catalogue.
+Courses are organized by level (e.g., 100–level, 200–level, and 300–level).
+Most fields of economics, such as labor economics and international economics, offer electives at both the 200–level and the 300–level.